Elliot Reid: Career

-Elliot is described as the valedictorian of her high school and an aluma of Brown University.
+Elliot is described as the valedictorian of her high school and an alumna of Brown University.

 She begins the show as an intern at the fictional Sacred Heart Hospital and later becomes a resident.
 She serves as a co-chief resident with J.D. during Season 4.
 At the end of that season, she briefly leaves to take an endocrinology fellowship, which ends five days later after her research partner finds a cure for osteogenesis imperfecta, the disease they were hired to research.
 After a brief spell at a free clinic, the character returns to Sacred Heart and becomes a senior attending physician.
 At the end of the episode "My Coffee", she accepts an offer to go into private practice.
-In "My Full Moon", she ponders her future career after struggling to deliver the bad news to a patient diagnosed with H.I.V..
-Se tells Turk that if she were lucky enough to get married and to have enough money to survive without working, she would "walk out of this place and never look back."
+In "My Full Moon", she ponders her future career after struggling to deliver the bad news to a patient diagnosed with H.I.V.
+She tells Turk that if she were lucky enough to get married and to have enough money to survive without working, she would "walk out of this place and never look back."